UMaine-Farmington students block road to protest town’s fossil-fuel emissions

 Holcomb countered that politics have brought about no change thus far and that trusting politicians to end climate change without taking disruptive action is too unreliable.

-Though Vander agreed with this point and the participants’ concerns about fossil-fuel emissions, they said “all these cars idling is way worse.”
+Vander agreed with this point and the participants’ concerns about fossil-fuel emissions, however “all these cars idling is way worse.”

-The location of the block (on a crosswalk in front of Old South Church First Congregational Church of Farmington) was also flawed, they said, because there were no nearby side streets vehicles could turn down.
-This likely caused even more idling and fuel emissions, they argued.
+The location of the block (on a crosswalk in front of Old South Church First Congregational Church of Farmington) was also flawed, Vander said.
+This is because there were no nearby side streets vehicles could turn down.
+Additionally, Vander argued the location likely caused even more idling and fuel emissions.

 Most of all, Vander didn’t want Holcomb “to end up hurt or arrested” and risk her future, career or the impact of her voice if she got a record.